Soaring rhetoric: NASA mission will carry Poet Laureate Ada Limón's words to Jupiter

 People are also reading…

-During a recent interview with The Associated Press, Limón said she struggled at first with the poem, explaining that because of its official nature she couldn't rely on her usual instincts.
+During a recent interview, Limón said she struggled at first with the poem, explaining that because of its official nature she couldn't rely on her usual instincts.
 After working on more than a dozen drafts, she received invaluable advice from her husband, Lucas Marquardt, who urged her to write the poem is if it were personal, a “poem that you would write anyway.”

 The 7-stanza poem begins as a tribute to “the night sky inky/with black expansiveness,” a sky we read as an “unerring book of the universe.”
 But, Limón adds, treasures can be found below the sky.